Is WhatsApp® a HIPAA Compliant Telemedicine Software?

 - Bridge Video Visits, powered by Zoom for Healthcare®

-In order to implement a HIPAA compliant telemedicine software, patients should also be required to complete necessary patient consent forms and agreements.
-Commonly used consent forms and agreements for online patient portal and telehealth platforms, include:
+In order to implement HIPAA compliant telemedicine software, patients must also complete the necessary patient consent forms and agreements.
+Commonly used consent forms and agreements for online patient portal and telehealth platforms include:

-Bridge Patient Portal provides an all-in-one patient engagement software that is highly customizable, meeting some of the most complex needs of high volume, multi-specialty healthcare organizations including HIPAA compliant messaging.
+Bridge Patient Portal provides a highly customizable, all-in-one patient engagement software that meets some of the most complex needs of high volume, multi-specialty healthcare organizations, including HIPAA compliant messaging.

 DISCLAIMER: All product and company names are trademarks™ or registered® trademarks of their respective holders.
-Bridge Patient Portal is not affiliated, endorsed, or sponsored in any way to the service providers mentioned in this article.
+Bridge Patient Portal is not affiliated to, endorsed by, or sponsored in any way by the service providers mentioned in this article.